kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 </div>

-The table shows how the APIRule's path value corresponds to the **excludedPaths** values for the API resource, and what negative lookahead value you should add to the `/.*` path:
+The table shows how the APIRule CR's path value corresponds to the **excludedPaths** values for the Api CR, and what negative lookahead value you should add to the `/.*` path:

 | Expression type | Description | Sample value | Path value | Negative lookahead value |
 |---|---|---|---|---|